tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 party of a TLS connection.
 It can be transmitted to the other party of the TLS connection at the application layer.
-The application layer protocol used to send the authenticator SHOULD use TLS or a protocol with comparable security properties as its underlying transport to keep the certificate confidential.
+The application layer protocol used to send the authenticator SHOULD use TLS or a protocol with comparable security properties as its underlying transport to keep the Certificate confidential.
 The application MAY use the existing TLS connection to transport the authenticator.

-An authenticator message can be constructed by either the client or the server given an established TLS connection, a certificate, and a corresponding private key.
+An authenticator message can be constructed by either the client or the server given an established TLS connection, an identity, such as an X509 certificate, and a corresponding private key.
 Clients MUST NOT send an authenticator without a preceding authenticator request; for servers an authenticator request is optional.
 For authenticators that do not correspond to authenticator requests, the certificate_request_context is chosen by